 However, countries like Russia, Armenia, Georgia, North Macedonia, Montenegro, Serbia, and Kosovo, celebrate Christmas on 7 January, according to the Julian calendar, used by many Orthodox Churches.

-There are also countries which celebrate Christmas on both dates, such as Belarus, Ukraine, the Republic of Moldova, and Bosnia and Herzegovina.
+Some countries celebrate Christmas on both dates, such as Belarus, Ukraine, the Republic of Moldova, and Bosnia and Herzegovina.

 Paper Advent Calendars with small treats are the most popular and the easiest to shop for or make at home.
 However, many families who live in Austria, Belgium, and Denmark prefer the beautiful Advent Wreaths.
 These are made from evergreen twigs, decorated with ribbons or other Christmas ornaments, and four candles.
 Every Sunday in Advent, a candle gets lit, and the family members sing some carols for the occasion.

 In Croatia, the Advent Wreath candles have different colors (purple and pink), and different meanings (hope, peace, joy, and love).
-In Germany, they call the Advent Wreath the Adventskranz.
+As part of Christmas traditions in Germany, they call the Advent Wreath the Adventskranz.
+They usually put it on display on beautiful mantels created by German shelf companies.

 When is the Christmas tree decorated in Europe?